core-wg/comi/draft-ietf-core-comi.md

 such that individual data fields may become fragmented.
 Therefore, assembly of multiple blocks may be required to process complete data fields.

 Beware of race conditions.
-Blocks are filled one at a time and care should be taken that the whole data representation is sent in multiple blocks sequentially without interruption.
-On the server, values are changed, lists are re-ordered, extended or reduced.
+In case blocks are filled one at a time, care should be taken that the whole and consistent data representation is sent in multiple blocks sequentially without interruption.
+On the server, values might change, lists might get re-ordered, extended or reduced.
 When these actions happen during the serialization of the contents of the resource, the transported results do not correspond with a state having occurred in the server; or worse the returned values are inconsistent.